revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 - Logical plan is produced after semantic checking and basic parsing and no data processing takes place during the creation of a logical plan.

 -  A physical plan is more or less like a series of MapReduce jobs but then the plan does not have any reference on how it will be executed in MapReduce.

 </details>
 </blockquote>

 ---

-171. Tell me the difference between PigLatin and HiveQL ?
+171.Tell me the difference between PigLatin and HiveQL ?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)